UCO Funeral Service Education Frequently asked questions.

 Do you admit students for both Fall and Spring semesters?

 Yes.
-You may enter as a funeral service student in either the spring or the fall semester.
-All funeral service courses are offered in both semesters and the University accepts applications for both.
+You may enter as a funeral service student in either the spring, fall , or summer semester.

 Is there a student organization associated with Funeral Service in which I can get involved ?